dolanske/vui/docs/content/docs/components/dropdown.md

 # Dropdown

 A dropdown menu component that provides a flexible way to display a list of options or actions.
-It supports various features like icons, hints, titles and custom content.
+It supports various features like positions, hints, titles and custom content.

 ::dropdown-example